 Yin to yang and back again

 And lastly for now:

 To be clear, in defending happiness, I don’t mean we then have no pain.
 No sorrow.
 Instead, these days I say being happy without conditions means accepting what is while we move through it.

-Because we know living brings with it the whole range of experiences and emotions, from bright to dark.
-From agony to ecstasy.
+Because we know living brings with it the whole range of experiences and emotions, from bright to dark and agony to ecstasy.
 From yin to yang and back again.
 In truth, my dears, that’s the gig.

-So these days I say happiness is ours for the taking, while the great pendulum of life swings as it will.
-And once again now, with feeling, consider what, exactly, makes you happy.
+These days I say happiness is ours for the taking, while the great pendulum of life swings as it will.
+So once again now, with feeling, consider what, exactly, makes you happy.
 Then build whatever that is into your life, from the sweet inner space of your capacity for happiness.
 You deserve that deliciousness.